 Quarantining – students who test positive will be immediately quarantined in a private space per CDC recommendations

 In spring 2020 Adjacent quickly and seamlessly transitioned to an online environment; despite the transition, the majority of students said it was in the top three college experiences they’d had to date.
 Adjacent is prepared to move online at any point if circumstances dictate such a transition in the interest of health and safety.

 Transparency and regular communications with students and families throughout is our priority.

 Tuition & Admission Requirements

-All students are encouraged to apply and complete the interview process.
+Gap year students through college seniors are encouraged to apply and complete the interview process.
 This program will select for students interested in technology and who will be comfortable in and motivated by an intensive, highly collaborative, and self-motivated learning experience.

 Selection into this program is not guaranteed.

 - The biggest thing that I got out of Adjacent was the confidence and skillset to learn anything.
 I feel completely comfortable in the confusion of trying to learn something completely new.
 It’s amazing!